offsoc/onionprobe/docs/contact.md

 * General discussion and support: [onion-services tag][] at the [Tor Forum][].
 * Mailing list: [tor-dev@lists.torproject.org][].
 * [IRC][]: #tor-dev at [OFTC][].
-* Details in how contact us are available in [this broader contact page](https://onionservices.torproject.org/contact/).
+* Details in how to contact are available in [this broader contact page](https://onionservices.torproject.org/contact/).

 [onion-services tag]: https://forum.torproject.org/tag/onion-services